FonWasH/libtest/README.md

   libtest [OPTION/FUNCTION]...
 [TEST]...

-  -a, --all         test all functions; TEST is unavailable -m, --mandatory   test mandatory functions; TEST is unavailable -b, --bonus       test bonus functions; TEST is unavailable -s, --show        display all available functions
+  -a, --all         test all functions; TEST is unavailable -f, --force       test all functions without norme and forbidden functions check; TEST is unavailable -m, --mandatory   test mandatory functions; TEST is unavailable -b, --bonus       test bonus functions; TEST is unavailable -s, --show        display all available functions